Star-Lord-XIII/project-euphonia-app/README.md

 # Project Euphonia App

-This repository provides open-source toolkits to build personalized speech recognition solutions, stemming from the broader [Project Euphonia](https://sites.research.google/euphonia/about/) initiative started by Google in 2019.
-This specific iteration focuses on enabling accurate speech-to-text transcription, particularly for individuals with conditions like Dysarthria.
+This repository provides an open-source toolkit to build personalized speech recognition solutions, stemming from the broader [Project Euphonia](https://sites.research.google/euphonia/about/) initiative started by Google in 2019.
+This specific iteration focuses on enabling improved speech-to-text transcription, particularly for individuals with non-standard speech.

 ## Intended Use